 Assessment: Research review and develop protocol for pump use

 2 body feeding/breastfeeding support groups or shadow an IBCLC on two home visits.

 We understand birth workers may be on-call.
 Therefore, one absence is permitted.
 If you are called to a birth, you will be able to watch a make-up session.

-Our Pay-What-You-Can program for BIPOC/LGBTQ+ providers who are in need is now closed for the June 2021 training.
-Email email@example.com for future trainings.
+We offer a Pay-What-You-Can program for BIPOC/LGBTQ+ providers who are in need.
+Email firstname.lastname@example.org to inquire.